Jomigi/Cone_angle_artifact_reduction/README.md

-**CBCT-artifact-reduction**
+# CBCT-artifact-reduction

-This repository is used to reduce and/or remove cone angle artifacts intriduced during cone-beam computed tomography.
+This repository is used to reduce and/or remove cone-angle artifacts introduced during cone-beam computed tomography.

 In order to use this repository, create a conda environment using: